Hi, I'm Manda.

 I'm a coach, facilitator, fundraiser and problem-solver.

-I support creatives and arts organisations to create projects and businesses that work for them.
+I support creatives and cultural sector organisations to create projects and businesses that work for them.

-I love working in the arts.
+I love working with creative people.
 Some people drive you mad, but most are interesting, inspiring and a good laugh!

 Over the past 21 years, I have worked with hundreds of artists and delivered a huge number of projects, large and small, across all art forms.
 As a result I have built up a head full of practical knowledge and ideas which I love to share.